learn-co-curriculum/fewpjs-asynchrony-with-xhr/README.md

 `console.log` it if we want to inspect it more.
 When the `load` event fires, the original XHR instance, `my_data_fetcher`, will have the server's response stored in its `.response` attribute.
-When we `console.log()` the `.response` property, we'll see a JSON representation of [reddit.com][]'s front page.
+When we `console.log()` the `.response` property, we will see a JSON representation of [reddit.com][]'s front page.

 ## Configuring the Error Behavior for "error"